March 15, 2023 2 min read

 Let's Keep it Clean

 Conservation is the protection and preservation of natural resources, including fish populations and habitats.
 Catch-and-release fishing is an important conservation measure because it allows fish populations to recover from overfishing and other environmental threats.
 By releasing fish back into the water, anglers help ensure that the fish can continue to spawn and contribute to the gene pool.
-This is especially important for threatened or endangered species, which may require extra protection to recover their populations.

 Catch-and-release fly fishing also has economic benefits, as it helps sustain recreational fishing industries.
 In many regions, recreational fishing is a significant contributor to the local economy, providing jobs and generating revenue through tourism.
-By protecting fish populations through catch-and-release fishing, anglers can continue to enjoy the sport for years to come, supporting the industry and local economies.
+By protecting fish populations through catch-and-release, anglers can continue to enjoy the sport for years to come, supporting the industry and local economies.

 Also in News